How to Automate Provisioning of ACM Certificate using CloudFormation

-In this quick post, you will learn to automate provisioning of ACM Certificate using CloudFormation.
+In this quick post, you will learn to automate the provisioning of ACM Certificates using CloudFormation.

-Since June 2020, AWS CloudFormation allows to request a certificate including validation using DNS validation.
+Since June 2020, AWS CloudFormation allows to request of a certificate including validation using DNS validation.

 To be precise, Now you can use CloudFormation templates to perform all of the steps to validate your domain with DNS validation and issue your certificate.

-First of all, Let’s understand ACM little bit.
+First of all, Let’s understand ACM a little bit.

 What is AWS Certificate Manager (ACM)?